HYGROSCOPE - METEOROSENSITIVE MORPHOLOGY

 (Project Development, Design Development)

-Institute for Computational Design, University of Stuttgart
+Institute for Computational Design and Construction, University of Stuttgart

 Prof. Achim Menges, Steffen Reichert, Nicola Burggraf, Tobias Schwinn with Claudio Calandri, Nicola Haberbosch, Oliver Krieg, Marielle Neuser, Viktoriya Nikolova, Paul Schmidt